hyperoslo/Aftermath/README.md

 }
 ```

-In this sense it's close to user stories used in agile software development
+In this sense, it's close to user stories used in agile software development
 methodologies.

 You can find more detailed example in [AftermathNotes](https://github.com/hyperoslo/Aftermath/blob/master/Example/Aftermath)